Looking for support for your finance function? Book a time with an expert.

 Basel III Leverage Ratio Framework

-• Tier 1 Capital: The highest quality capital, including common equity and retained earnings
+• Tier 1 Capital: The highest quality capital, which includes common stock and retained earnings

 • Total Exposure: On-balance-sheet assets plus certain off-balance-sheet exposures

-• Minimum Requirement: 3% for most banks, with higher requirements for systemically important institutions
+• Minimum Requirement: 3% for most banks; more stringent for systemically important banks

 Regulatory Benefits and Limitations

-It also provides a backstop during periods when risk models might underestimate actual risk.
+It also serves as a safety net when risk models could potentially underestimate risk.

-It may also encourage banks to pursue higher-risk activities to generate returns sufficient to support their capital requirements.
+It can also encourage banks to engage in riskier business activities to achieve returns that can underpin their capital requirements.

 Impact on Banking Strategy